mparker-landt/Milestone_Project_1/README.md

 * Link to the live link:
 https://mparker-landt.github.io/Milestone_Project_1/

-To aquire the code:
+To acquire the code:
 - Log into Github
 - Navigate to the project link
 - On the project page click the Code button
 - Clone or download the zip of the code
-- Open the poject in an environment of your choice\
+- Open the project in an environment of your choice

 \
 All content on the website was produced by the author of the project and is fiction. \